vitorhugo1207/Maid-chan/README.md

 ---

 <p align="center"> Maid-Chan is a bot for Discord build in Maid-chan is build in Discord.py (more detail below), has purpose help in the administration of the server, recreation and several utilities.
+Maid-Chan is also a bot that respect your privicy, so Maid-Chan doesn't collect information unnecessary information.
     <br>
 </p>